-I’m about to commit London blasphemy with my next words.
-Forget about Borough Market, Maltby Street Market is the foodie market that I’m losing my sh*t over these days.
+We’re about to commit London blasphemy with our next words.
+Forget about Borough Market, Maltby Street Market is the foodie market that we’re LOVING these days.

-It’s not the biggest market, but what it lacks in size, it makes up for in food glorious food.
+It’s not the biggest market, but what it lacks in size makes up for glorious food in food.
 A tightly curated set of some of the city’s best street food vendors is all it takes to make your tastebuds sing.

 Want a few words of advice (warning: you’re going to get them whether you want them or not).
-Go very, very hungry.
+If you’re going to Maltby Street, go very, very hungry.

 Why Should I Visit Maltby Street Market?
 What’s the Big Deal Anyway?

-There’s something about unleashing your inner Jamie Oliver and heading off in search of fantastical ingredients that just delights Londoners and I’m guessing that you’re no exception either.
+Unleashing your inner Jamie Oliver and heading off in search of fantastical ingredients delights Londoners and we’re guessing that you’re no exception either.

-Of all of London’s markets, Maltby Street Market is one of my favourites.
+Of all of London’s markets, Maltby Street Market is one of our favourites.
 If you love to make or eat delicious food (and really, who doesn’t) – you just can’t miss it.

 You will have heard of Borough Market, London’s most famous food market.
-I love it too, but even for an experienced Londoner, the crowds can be pretty overwhelming.
+We love it too, but even for experienced Londoners, the crowds can be pretty overwhelming.
 So too can be the choice of weird and wonderful produce.

-So imagine a version of Borough Market that focuses on street food stalls, has a super-cute location and only has a fraction of the crowds.
+So imagine a version of Borough Market that focuses on street food stalls, has a super-cute location and only has (on a good day) a fraction of the crowds.
 That would sound pretty dreamy right?
 Welcome to Maltby Street Market.

 It’s the kind of market where you’re rubbing shoulders with other Londoners – rather than every tourist in the city.